ripl3yy/ripleys-script-hub/README.md

 If there is anything I can do to help improve my script or if there is anything that you think I should add to it, please let me know!
 Either make a pull request or contact me on Discord (_ripl3y) and I'll get back to you as soon as I can!

 ⚠️ A quick note for those running GNOME, installing Discover **will** install various other KDE applications.
 To avoid this, please open the script in Text Editor (Gnome's default text editor) and remove `discover packagekit-qt5` from **lines 32 and 102**.
 This will save your system from being filled with KDE bloat.

+If you are running an Nvidia GPU (GTX 900 series onward), replace the AMD driver packages on **lines 32 and 102** with the following: `nvidia-dkms-tkg nvidia-utils-tkg nvidia-settings-tkg nvidia-egl-wayland-tkg opencl-nvidia-tkg libxnvctrl lib32-libxnvctrl lib32-nvidia-utils-tkg lib32-opencl-nvidia-tkg`.
+This will install everything needed in regards to Nvidia cards.
 ## Packages installed

 ### Installed via pacman